radekstepan/burnchart/README.md

 - [ ] Check location.hash is supported
 - [ ] Have an app wide of triggering a URL and have named routes too
 - [ ] Check that we have not run out of requests to make
+- [ ] Deal with running out of GH API requests

 ### Extras